NN-Chowdh/Justice-Centered-Data-Design/src/MIDTERM/midterm.md

 **Insights**

 1. The dataset shows more books published in the late 20th century (1976–2000) than in the early 21st century (2001–2025).
 At first this was surprising, since I expected more recent decades to dominate publishing.
-This suggests that either the dataset has fewer records for the 21st century or it is skewed toward older publications.
 2. Certain publishers stood out across different eras.
 For example, "Simon & Schuster" had a very large number of publications in the late 20th century but far fewer in the early 21st century.
 This change highlights how publisher activity shifts over time.
 3. When grouping books by category and price range, the majority of books fell into the $5–$9.99 range, followed by a significant number under $5.
 In contrast, very few books were priced above $15.
 This suggests that most of the dataset reflects mass-market or affordable books, rather than high-end or specialty pricing.